acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_rm.md

 ### Options

 ```
   -a, --all            Delete all types
   -f, --force          Force Delete
   -h, --help           help for rm
-  -t, --type string   Delete by type (container,app,volume,secret or c,a,v,s)
+  -t, --type strings   Delete by type (container,app,volume,secret or c,a,v,s)
 ```

 ### Options inherited from parent commands